 First, you need to remove most of the skin from the meat, just leave enough on to keep it attached.
 Then with a knife, poke hole pockets all over the meat.
 Season with salt, pepper, and garlic.

 Next, you're going to make a paste with oil and seasonings.
 Each pernil is going to weigh differently, feel free to make more or less.

 This is why you're poking holes, get deep into the pockets for layers of flavor.
 Rub the paste in very well.
 Make sure you rub under the pork as well.
 Cover and refrigerate for 2-24 hours.

-In the final 20 minutes or 2 hours (depending how long you’re planning on marinating pork), add in a cup or so of Mojo or sour orange (buy here).
-Make sure your meat is skin side up the whole time!
-(I use Mojo because it’s easy, but if you’re a purist, feel free to make your own.)
+In the final 20 minutes or 2 hours (depending on how long you're planning on marinating pork), add in a cup or so of Mojo or sour orange.
+Make sure your meat is skin-side up the whole time!
+(I use Mojo because it's easy, but if you're a purist, feel free to make your own.)

 The beauty of pernil is how long it takes to cook.
 This is why we hold onto this recipe for gatherings or holidays.
 Slow and low is the name of the game.
 I once met a man who put his pernil into the oven at midnight each night at only 300 degrees.
 By morning, the meat was falling off of the bone.

 I hope you enjoy this recipe.
 Just like turkeys, each family has their own method and recipe, I'm sure you'll find a way to make this your own.
 Don't forget that like turkeys, pernil is perfect for leftovers!
 Leave a comment below and be sure to subscribe.
 As always, buen provecho.

 Recipe Video For Making Pernil (Cuban Pork Shoulder)

 How To Make Authentic Cuban Pernil